in4lio/ev3dev-c/README.md

 * _"\_ev3.so"_ – for LEGO MINDSTORMS EV3 Debian

 You have to install _"python-dev"_, _"ruby-dev"_ and _"libperl-dev"_
-packages to build the corresponding library.
+packages to build the corresponding libraries.

 ### GET HELP